PHANGS-JWST: Data Processing Pipeline and First Full Public Data Release: Introduction

 Studying this baryon cycle that surrounds star formation and feedback has been the goal of the Physics at High Angular resolution in Nearby GalaxieS \citep[PHANGS;][]{2021Leroy}\footnote{\url{http://phangs.org/}} collaboration through a series of multi-observatory surveys.
 The latest of these is PHANGS-{\it JWST} \citep{2023Lee}, a Cycle 1 Treasury Program to observe 19 galaxies in eight {\it JWST} filters from 2~$\mu$m to 21~$\mu$m.
 These observations reveal a complex web of dust and gas as well as dust-embedded stellar clusters that are hidden from similar resolution {\it HST} observations.
 The goals of this program are wide-ranging, and a number of results have already been published on, for example, PAH properties \citep{2023aChastenet,2023bChastenet,2023Dale,2023Egorov,2023Sandstrom}, feedback-driven bubbles \citep{2023Barnes,2023Watkins}, and embedded stellar clusters \citep{2023Hoyer,2023Rodriguez}\footnote{For the full set of these ``PHANGS-{\it JWST} first results'', we direct interested readers to \url{https://iopscience.iop.org/collections/2041-8205_PHANGS-JWST-First-Results}.}.

 Most of the PHANGS-{\it JWST} first results used data from the first four galaxies observed (NGC~628, NGC~7793, NGC~1365, and IC~5332).
-Observations of all 19 targets are now nearly complete, and studies are now beginning to exploit the full sample \citep{2023Belfiore, 2023Pathak}.
-This work presents a full public data release (DR1.0.1) for the PHANGS-{\it JWST} Cycle 1 program and the associated pipeline (\pipename\footnote{\url{https://pjpipe.readthedocs.io/}, \url{https://doi.org/10.5281/zenodo.10458746}}).
+Observations of all 19 targets are now complete, and studies are beginning to exploit the full sample \citep{2023Belfiore, 2023Pathak}.
+This work presents a full public data release (DR1.1.0\footnote{Some issues were found with the astrometry in NIRCam observations of NGC~3627 and have been updated to a DR1.1.1.
+Other data remains unchanged.}) for the PHANGS-{\it JWST} Cycle 1 program and the associated pipeline (\pipename\footnote{\url{https://pjpipe.readthedocs.io/}, \url{https://doi.org/10.5281/zenodo.10458746}}).
 It also details the lessons we have learned during data acquisition for this Treasury program.
 The survey and much of the technical information have already been described in \cite{2023Lee}, and we present here the significantly upgraded view of the reduction approach, emphasizing the (occasionally dramatic) applied changes.